na-na-hi/renget/archive/jumboranch.md

 ->![Bear-kun](https://files.catbox.moe/c1m9tx.png)![Bear-chan](https://files.catbox.moe/kusaze.png)<-
 ***
-**Working on a fork card, Ehzi lore, Raccoon girl, and probably a younger brother for 'Ellie' the Meowscarada.**
+**Working on a Mishka, Ehzi lore, Raccoon girl, lil' brother for 'Ellie' the Meowscarada, among other ideas.**
 For MOST of my cards you should enable ==Prefer Char.
 JB== in SillyTavern, it highly effects speech patterns, body language and behavior.

 ***(WIP)***